 - West Virginia required physicians to preserve the life of a fetus delivered alive after an abortion

-Efforts to protect and expand abortion access had some success in 2020, although the legislation was not as extensive as it was in 2019.
+Similarly, efforts to protect and expand abortion access had some success, although the legislation was not as extensive as it was in 2019.
 Virginia repealed its burdensome and unnecessary regulations on abortion clinics, allowed nurse practitioners to provide first-trimester abortions, and rescinded mandatory ultrasound, abortion counseling and waiting period requirements.
 In the District of Columbia, a new law codified the right to reproductive health services and prohibited prosecution for self-managed abortion.

 In November, voters in Colorado and Louisiana made opposing choices on abortion ballot initiatives.
 In Colorado, voters defeated an effort to ban abortion at 22 weeks of pregnancy; this protected access to abortion care later in pregnancy in that state, where the one-way driving distance for an abortion at and after 22 weeks would have increased by nearly 30 times had the ban been approved.
 The defeat also protected care for those across the nation, as availability of abortion later in pregnancy is very limited.
 Colorado’s latest statistics show that people from at least 30 states came to the state for abortion care.
 In Louisiana, however, voters approved a constitutional amendment that explicitly says the state constitution does not protect abortion, a move that would preclude the option of challenging any state abortion ban or restriction should the U.S. Supreme Court overturn abortion rights at the federal level.